 Why did you choose to attend Morrisville?

-“I applied to three schools that I was looking to get into – all in the SUNY system.
-Originally I wanted to go into physical therapy and all of the schools had really great programs.
+“I applied to three schools– all in the SUNY system.
+Originally, I wanted to go into physical therapy and all of the schools had really great programs.
 I chose Morrisville because not only were the programs very in-depth, they were also applicable to my future goals, jobs and aspirations.
 I fell in love with the school and the program when I visited.
 I didn’t end up staying in my original major.
 I switched to Criminal Justice and was thankful that they had such an enriching curriculum."

 What is your favorite thing about Morrisville?

-“Morrisville’s programs are really devoted to on getting students ready for future employment.
-Morrisville is focused on getting student in touch with people, networking, building resumes/portfolios and getting them real world experience before they graduate so when they go out to present themselves to future employers really stand out.
+“Morrisville’s programs are really devoted to getting students ready for future employment.
+Morrisville is focused on getting students in touch with people, networking, building resumes/portfolios and getting them real world experience before they graduate.
 This was obvious to me when I went through my internship and finished with different opportunities after graduation.”

 What did you learn from your internship that will help you the most in your future?